conzetti/generic-platform-automation/README.rst

 Overview
 ========

-The purpose of this repo is to is to provide an example of how to implement the platform-automatioon (`p-automator`) using tools that are largely native to managing PCF.
+The purpose of this repo is to is to provide an example of how to implement the Pivotal's platform-automation (`platform-automation` slug on Pivnet) using tools that are largely native to managing PCF.
 This includes abusing `bosh interpolate` to render configurations on target containers, which reduces the complexity of using `credhub interpolate` within the container.

 Pipelines
 ~~~~~~~~~